raaajrathod/raaajrathod/README.md

 - 👋 Hi, I’m @raaajrathod
 - 👀 I’m interested in Frontend, Football, Fries and Tech!
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently pursuing Master's in Computer Forensics and Cybersecurity.
 - 💞️ I’m looking for Work in London.
 - 📫 How to reach me https://raaajrathod.com (Beta Website)